Last updated on September 7th, 2019 at 06:26 pm

 After deciding on a font, size is the next important design decision.
 Depending on what font you use, choose a minimum size of 14 pt.

-You need a size making reading comfortable and one that doesn’t cause customers to squint.
+You need a size makes reading comfortable and one that doesn’t cause customers to squint.

 For an average customer, comfortably reading the flyer from two feet away is ideal.
 Using a larger font size also avoids wordiness and keeps the amount of flyer content low.